akondrahman/59115ASE/project/Report.md

 [8] M. Nasar, and P. Johri, "A Differential Evolution Approach for Software Testing Effort Allocation", in Journal of Industrial and Intelligent Information vol. 1, no. 2, June, 2013

-[9] Rocca, P.; Oliveri, G.; Massa, A., "Differential Evolution as Applied to Electromagnetics," in Antennas and Propagation Magazine, IEEE , vol.53, no.1, pp.38-49, Feb.
-2011
+[9] P. Rocca, G. Oliveri, and A. Massa, "Differential Evolution as Applied to Electromagnetics," in IEEE Antennas and Propagation Magazine, vol.53, no.1, pages 38-49, February, 2011

-[10] R. Storn, and K. Price, "Differential Evolution: A Simple and Efficient Heuristic for global Optimization over Continuous Spaces", in Journal of Global Optimization, vol. 11, no. 4, pages 341-359, December, 1997
+[10] R. Storn, and K. Price, "Differential Evolution: A Simple and Efficient Heuristic for Global Optimization Over Continuous Spaces", in Journal of Global Optimization, vol. 11, no. 4, pages 341-359, December, 1997

 [11] A. Talukder, M. Kirley, and R. Buyya, "Multiobjective Differential Evolution for Scheduling Workflow Applications on Global Grids", in Journal of Conncurrency & Computation, pages 1742-1756 vol. 21 no. 13, September 2009